-Several factors underly the IPA's recommendation of taking the second approach.
-First, the policy objectives of the EEC category are to spur growth in the number of EECs and their access to capital.
+The IPA recommended taking the second approach because the policy objectives of the EEC category are to spur growth in the number of EECs and their access to capital.
 Option 1 could undermine that objective as it would likely result in little to no available capacity for the 2023-2024 program year (even if unallocated capacity was rolled over, it could be completely filled by waitlisted projects).
 Option 3 would certainly allow for growth in the EEC market and would put the Program ahead of schedule for reaching the mandatory 40% of total capacity by 2030, but could also result in an unplanned budget increase.
 The second approach allows the EECs that have already submitted project applications to move forward, ensures additional capacity for the next program year, yet also offsets these increases by netting out an unallocated capacity that would have otherwise been rolled over for 2023-2024.